Finding a field in a Zariski-like structure: Fields in Zariski-like structures

 Our main theorem concerns Zariski-like structures with a non locally modular canonical pregeometry.
 The non local modularity comes to play in finding a family of plane curves that can be parametrized with a tuple of dimension $2$.
-This family will eventually be used to construct a suitable indiscernible array.
+This family will eventually be used to construct a suitable indiscernible array, following the example of \cite{HrZi}.

+The following lemma states the existence of a suitable family and that there is an analogue to the results of the computations in the beginning of the proof of Lemma 6.10 \cite{HrZi}.

 \begin{lemma} Let $\M$ be a quasiminimal pregeometry structure such that bcl is non locally modular.
-Then, there exists a relevant family of plane curves $C$, parametrized by a set $E$, and a tuple $d \in \M$ such that for a generic $e \in E(d)$, it holds that $dim(e/d)=2$ and $e$ is interbounded over $d$ with the canonical parameter $\alpha=Cb(x,y/d,e)$ of the family.
+Then, there exists a family of plane curves $C$, parametrized by a set $E$, and a tuple $d \in \M$ such that for a generic $e \in E(d)$, it holds that $dim(e/d)=2$ and $e$ is interbounded over $d$ with the canonical parameter $\alpha=Cb(x,y/d,e)$ of the family.

 Moreover, if $(x,y)$ and $(x',y')$ are generic points of $C(d,e)$ such that $t(xy/de)=t(x'y'/de)$ and $xy \da_{de} x'y'$, then $e \in \textrm{bcl}(d,x,y,x',y')$ and $dim(xyx'y'/d)=4$. \end{lemma}